yaojianpin/acts-server/README.md

 * subscribe server message
 ```
-sub <client_id> [kind] [event] [nkind] [topic]
+sub <client_id> [type] [state] [tag] [key]
+    subscribe server message
-    kind, event, nkind and topic are all support glob string
+    type, state and tag are all support glob string

     client_id:  client id
-    kind: message kind in task, act*, notice.
-    event: message event in init, complete, error, cancel, abort and back.
-    nkind: message node kind in workflow, job, branch and step
+    type: message types are in workflow, job, step, branch and act.
+    state: message state in created, completed, error, cancelled, aborted, skipped and backed.
-    topic: message topic which is defined in workflow model topic attribute.
+    tag: message tag which is defined in workflow model tag attribute.
+    key: message key

     for examples:
     1. sub all messages:
     sub  1
     2. sub all act messages:
-    sub 1 act*
+    sub 1 act
-    3. sub init and complete messages
+    3. sub created and complete messages
-    sub 1 * {init,complete}
+    sub 1 * {created,completed}
-    4. sub workflow messages with init, complete and error.
+    4. sub all messages that the tag starts with abc
-    sub 1 * {init,error,complete} workflow
+    sub 1 * * abc*
-    5. sub all messages that the topic starts with abc
+    5. sub all messages that the key starts with 123
-    sub 1 * * * abc*
+    sub 1 * * * 123*
 ```
 * remove model
 ```